What’s Stainless Steel T-Bar Used For?

 Lastly, stainless steel T-bar is weldable and provides good heat resistance, but it cannot be hardened by heat treating.
 Also, as it is a stainless steel it is somewhat more difficult to machine unless you have the proper tools and techniques.

 The Origin of Stainless Steel

-Despite being one of the most popular types of metal in the world, stainless steel is a fairly recent invention.
-Though the idea of a stainless steel was proposed in 1821 by a French metallurgist, it wasn’t until 1872 that two Englishmen invented an alloy that could be considered modern stainless steel.
-However, the uses of such a material were instantly appreciated.
-Consequently it became very popular quickly.
+Stainless steel is a fairly recent invention despite being one of the most popular types of metal in the world.
+Though the idea of stainless steel was proposed in 1821 by a French metallurgist, it wasn’t until 1872 that two Englishmen invented an alloy considered to be modern stainless steel.
+However, the uses of such material were instantly appreciated.
+Consequently, it became very popular quickly.

 Stainless steel, also known as “inox” from the French word inoxydable, is a steel alloy with a minimum of 10.5% chromium.
 This chromium is what makes it “stainless.”
 It is worth noting that the name is a bit misleading, as all of this material will rust eventually, it just takes much longer than mild steel.
 This resistance makes it popular in a huge range of uses though.
 Cookware, cutlery, household hardware, surgical tools, appliances, industrial equipment, automotive parts, aerospace parts, storage tanks, and building parts all commonly use stainless steels.

 Ultimate Tensile Strength – 73,200 psi

 Yield Tensile Strength – 31,200 psi @ strain of .20%